walaj/svaba/README.md

 Filtering and Refiltering
 -----------------------

-SvAbA performs a series of log-likelihood calculations for each variant.
+SvABA performs a series of log-likelihood calculations for each variant.
 The purpose is to first classify a variant as real vs artifact, and then to determine if the variant is somatic or germline.
 These log-likelihoods are output in the VCF and bps.txt.gz file and described here:
 * ``LOD (LO)`` - Log of the odds that variant is real vs artifact.
 For indels, the likelihood of an artifact read is proportional to the length of local repeats (repeating units up to 5 long per unit)
 * ``LR`` - Log of the odds that the variant has allelic fraction (AF) of 0 or >=0.5.
 This is used for somatic vs germline classification
 * ``SL`` - Scaled LOD.
 LOD scores is heuristically scaled as: (min(Mapping quality #1, Mapping quality #2) - 2 * NM) / 60 * LOD

-SvAbA can refilter the bps.txt.gz file to produce new VCFs with different stringency cutoffs.
+SvABA can refilter the bps.txt.gz file to produce new VCFs with different stringency cutoffs.
 To run, the following are required:
 * ``-b`` - a BAM from the original run, which is used just for its header
 * ``-i`` - input bps.txt.gz file